jawah/kiss-headers/README.md

 headers.set_cookie[0].expires # output Wed, 15-Apr-2020 21:27:31 GMT
 ```

-Just a note to inform you that accessing a header that have the same name as a reserved keyword must be done this way :
+Just a note: Accessing a header that has the same name as a reserved keyword must be done this way :
 ```python
 headers = parse_it('From: Ousret; origin=www.github.com\nIS: 1\nWhile: Not-True')